An arithmetic Yau-Zaslow formula: Galois descent for the motivic Euler characteristic

-We now look at twisting $G$ equivariant quadratic forms.
-To twist $G$ varieties we used Galois descent for varieties, so we need a Galois descent result for quadratic forms.
-However, only certain quadratic forms meet the conditions for this Galois descent. \begin{defn} Let $K$ be a finite Galois extension of $k$, let $V$ be a vector space over $K$ with a semilinear $\Gal(K/k)$ action, and let $q: V \rightarrow K$ be a quadratic form.
-We say $q$ is {\it Galois compatible} if, for all $\tau \in Gal(K/k)$ and $v \in V$, we have $q(\tau(v))=\tau(q(v)).$ \end{defn}
+We'd like to apply a Galois descent style result for the motivic Euler characteristic.
+In order to do this, we need a Galois descent result for quadratic forms. \begin{defn} Let $K$ be a finite Galois extension of $k$, let $V$ be a vector space over $K$ with a semilinear $\Gal(K/k)$ action, and let $q: V \rightarrow K$ be a quadratic form.
+We say $q$ is {\it Galois compatible} if, for all $\tau \in \Gal(K/k)$ and $v \in V$, we have $q(\tau(v))=\tau(q(v)).$